Last Updated on November 24, 2022 by ashley.davis

 The 2 Levels of Assisted Living

-It’s common to find at least 2 levels of care in Assisted Living.
+It’s common to find at least 2 levels of care in Assisted Living, but there can be upto 4 levels of care as well.
 The level depends on the older adult’s care needs.

 The Lower levels of care are for residents with minimal assistance needs.
 These seniors can walk without help, have high-functioning cognitive abilities, and can make their own decisions.
 They might need a little help with getting dressed in the morning or taking a shower, but they are mostly independent.